Enjoy true online privacy on your iPhone with Avast SecureLine VPN

 Protonmail: Based in Switzerland and protected by strict Swiss privacy laws, this service offers end-to-end encryption and a zero-knowledge policy, meaning even they don't know who you are.

-Hushmail: Geared toward small businesses and health care providers, this German-based company offers secure online intake forms and deletes the sender's IP address from heading metadata.
+Hushmail: Geared toward small businesses and healthcare providers, this German-based company offers secure online intake forms and deletes the sender's IP address from heading metadata.

 Tutanote: Secure email for everyone is their claim, and they prove it by offering end-to-end encryption on everything, including subject lines and contact lists.

-For those looking to send anonymous emails without a trace, you'll need a VPN.
+For those looking to send anonymous emails without a trace, you'll need to download a VPN.
 A virtual private network is an encrypted connection between servers.
-To send a fully anonymous email, not only should the sender name be hidden and the contents encrypted, the IP address, sender location, and metadata need to be untraceable as well.
+To send a fully anonymous email, not only should the sender name be hidden and the contents encrypted, but the IP address, sender location, and metadata need to be untraceable as well.

 With Avast SecureLine VPN, you can mask your real location and IP address and connect to the internet from one of dozens of different server locations around the world.

 To encrypt your internet connection and confidently send anonymous emails, use Avast SecureLine VPN.
 It offers best-in-class privacy, keeping your identity safe from online hackers, ISPs, or anyone else who might be snooping on your digital life.
 Plus, Avast SecureLine VPN delivers lightning-fast connection speeds and lets you access content from anywhere.